evanwill/_drafts/_notes/open-image.md

 date: 2018-04-04
 ---

-> Learn about free and open-source applications that make advanced media editing possible without expensive software!
-This session will introduce the most popular open-source media editing applications and get you setup to use GIMP for photo editing.
+> MILL workshop 2018: Learn about free and open-source applications that make advanced media editing possible without expensive software!
+> This session will introduce the most popular open-source media editing applications and get you setup to use GIMP for photo editing.

 When thinking about editing images and other media, a certain super expensive, close-source ecosystem usually comes to mind (i.e. Adobe)--to the point it has even become a verb, "photoshopping".
 However, there are plenty of excellent open source alternatives that can power your media editing workflows for [free](https://www.gnu.org/philosophy/free-sw.en.html){:target="_blank"}.